 Do we need to worry?

 As with most things in life, worrying about our biological clock is natural, but unhelpful.
-For those of us who are worried about not being ready for children by the time they hit thirty-five and their uterus begins to self-destruct, there are many options.
-Egg freezing and egg or sperm donation allows us to have children later in life, either by prolonging our fertility or using donated sperm or egg cells.
+For those of us who are worried about not being ready for children by the time we hit 35 and our uterus begins to self-destruct, there are many options.
+Egg freezing and egg or sperm donation allow us to have children later in life, either by prolonging our fertility or using donated sperm or egg cells.

 We’ll leave you with something a clinical biologist told us: